holdensparacino/snowstudy.github.io/README.md

-# Holden Sparacino
+# SnowStudy.org

-## Personal website
+## Resources site

-Includes pages to:

-* work projects
-* blog
-* about page
-* social media
+A collection of resources and research on road salt impacts and materials available for private contracotrs to implement low-impact practices in the Lake Champlain Basin.

-Built using modified 'Cayman' theme: https://github.com/pages-themes/cayman
+Designed and maintained by [Holden Sparacino](https://holdensparacino.com) using modified 'Cayman' theme: https://github.com/pages-themes/cayman